-Table 4.2A provides the percentages of fourth-grade public school students at or above each of the three mathematics achievement levels and also the percentage below the Basic level for White, Black, and Hispanic students.
+Table 4.2A provides the percentages of fourth-grade public school students at or above each of the three mathematics achievement levels and also the percentage below the Basic level for White, Black, and Hispanic students.41

-The percentage of White students in Florida who attained the Proficient level was larger than that of Black and Hispanic students.
+The percentage of White students in North Carolina who attained the Proficient level was larger than that of Black and Hispanic students.

-From 1992 to 1996, there was no significant change in the percentage of White, Black, or Hispanic students who attained the Proficient level in Florida.
+From 1992 to 1996, there was an increase in the percentage of White students who attained the Proficient level in North Carolina.
+From 1992 to 1996, there was no significant change in the percentage of Black or Hispanic students who attained the Proficient level in North Carolina.

-Table 4.2B provides the percentages of eighth-grade public school students at or above each of the three mathematics achievement levels and the percentage below the Basic level for White, Black, and Hispanic students in Florida, the Southeast region, and the nation.
+Table 4.2B provides the percentages of eighth-grade public school students at or above each of the three mathematics achievement levels and the percentage below the Basic level for White, Black, and Hispanic students in North Carolina, the Southeast region, and the nation.

-The percentage of White students in Florida who attained the Proficient level was larger than that of Black and Hispanic students.
+The percentage of White students in North Carolina who attained the Proficient level was larger than that of Black and Hispanic students.

-From 1992 to 1996, there was no significant change in the percentage of White, Black, or Hispanic students who attained the Proficient level in Florida.
+From 1992 to 1996, there was an increase in the percentage of White students who attained the Proficient level in North Carolina.
+From 1992 to 1996, there was no significant change in the percentage of Black students who attained the Proficient level in North Carolina.

-From 1990 to 1996, there was an increase in the percentage of White students who attained the Proficient level in Florida.
-From 1990 to 1996, there was no significant change in the percentage of Black or Hispanic students who attained the Proficient level in Florida.
+From 1990 to 1996, there was an increase in the percentage of White students who attained the Proficient level in North Carolina.
+From 1990 to 1996, there was no significant change in the percentage of Black or Hispanic students who attained the Proficient level in North Carolina.

-Results are reported for racial/ethnic subgroups meeting established sample size requirements (see Appendix A).
+All Results are reported for racial/ethnic subgroups meeting established sample size requirements (see Appendix A).